jgwill/jgtpy/jgtpy/JGTADS.enhancing.md

         data (pandas.DataFrame): The input DataFrame containing OHLC data. instrument (str): The instrument symbol.
-        timeframe (str): The timeframe of the data. show (bool, optional): Whether to display the plot.
+        timeframe (str): The timeframe of the data. nb_bar_on_chart (int, optional): The number of bars to display on the chart.
+Defaults to 375. show (bool, optional): Whether to display the plot.
 Defaults to True. plot_ao_peaks (bool, optional): Whether to plot AO peaks.
 Defaults to False. cc (JGTChartConfig, optional): The chart configuration object.
 Defaults to None.